World > Americas > Caribbean > Cuba

 Issued by πŸ‡ΊπŸ‡Έ

-Exercise increased caution in Cuba due to crime.
+Exercise increased caution in Cuba due to crime and unreliable electrical power.

 Read the country information page for additional information on travel to Cuba.